A white text that says "The Monologue Project" A white text that says "The Monologue Project"

 SIMILAR SCRIPTS

-A wedding day is the happiest day of a girl's life, right?
-So... what happens when the day's over?
+A wedding day is the happiest day of a girl's life, so what happens when it's all over?
 Is it all downhill?
-The story of a young woman's desperate search for happiness.
+The story of Becca's desperate search for happiness as she goes from husband to husband... until the police become interested.

 Our complete directory of 10-minute monologues